-The certification audit is generally conducted within four (4) months of the initial audit.
-If the certification audit is not conducted within this time the initial audit may need to be repeated.
+The certification (or Stage 2) audit must be conducted within four months of the initial audit.
+If the certification audit is not conducted within this time, the initial audit may need to be repeated.

 The purpose of the certification assessment is to verify the implementation of the management system across all sites.
 This will involve sampling for larger organisations.